-Record setting temperatures and drought conditions led to an 18% increase in total consumption from 2020 and prevented us from meeting our goal of reducing annual usage by 21,600 gallons.
+Record setting temperatures and drought conditions let to a 19% increase in total consumption from 2020 and prevented us from meeting our goal of reducing annual usage by 21,600 gallons for the 2021 season.
 The District will continue to promote water conservation practices through education and social media in the attempt to meet our consumer savings goal next year.
+See below for tips on how to reduce waste from outdoor watering.